solarwinds/solarwinds-apm-ruby/README.md

 ## The Tracing API

-You can instrument any arbitrary block of code using the following pattern:
+You can instrument any arbitrary block of code using `Oboe::API.trace`:

     # layer_name will show up in the TraceView app dashboard
     layer_name = 'subsystemX'

-    # report_kvs are a set of information Key/Value pairs that are sent to TraceView along with the performance metrics.
+    # report_kvs are a set of information Key/Value pairs that are sent to
+    # TraceView dashboard along with the performance metrics.
+These KV
-    # These KV pairs can report on request, environment or client specific information.
+    # pairs are used to report request, environment and/or client specific
+    # information.

     report_kvs = {}
     report_kvs[:mykey] = @client.id